haewon-data/haewon-ai-portfolio/data-analysis-intro/titanic-analysis/README.md

 - Feature engineering
 - Model building and evaluation
 - Performance metrics and visualization
+- Kaggle submission formatting

 ---

-## 📈 Next Steps
+## 📈 Beyond This Project

-- Hyperparameter tuning and cross-validation
+- Hyperparameter tuning and model optimization
-- Final model selection and submission strategy
+- Ensembling and stacking approaches
+- Applying the same workflow to new datasets